Sonic Racing: CrossWorlds: Marketing

 During 2025, Sega promoted the game through a "Racing Around the World" marketing campaign.
 In June, the company announced a multi-year partnership with the McLaren Formula One racing team.
-A tie-in one-shot manga, Sonic Racing: CrossWorlds — Blue Racer, was released for free via Sega's social media channels in July.
-A promotional short animated by Studio Giggex and SIMAGE animation was released on August 29.
-IDW Publishing, the publisher of the Sonic comic book series, will also release a tie-in comic issue in January 2026.
+A tie-in one-shot manga, Sonic The Hedgehog — Blue Racer, was released for free via Sega's social media channels in July.
+A promotional short animated by Studio Giggex and SIMAGE Animation was released on August 29.
 CrossWorlds includes in-game vehicle decals promoting several other external brands, such as ASUS, Beyblade, and Hi-Chew.
 In October 2025, Sonic was added as an optional voice for the Waze GPS software, along with CrossWorlds themed icons.
+IDW Publishing, the publisher of the Sonic comic book series, also released a tie-in comic issue in March 2026.

 An advertisement for CrossWorlds, titled "Come Race on Our Level", received attention for dimunitively comparing the game's dimension-hopping abilities and character customization to "[roaming] around on the open road" in "that kart racing game", heavily implied to be Mario Kart World, whose open world design received polarizing reception.
 The advertisement, which was based on a 1992 Sega Genesis TV commercial, drew comparisons to the Nintendo-Sega console wars in the 1990s.